 5 Tips How to Promote Your Blog with Quora

 Every blogger should incorporate Q&A sites into their content marketing strategy.
 It’s a great way to build authority in your industry and create backlinks to improve your blog rankings.

 According to Alexa, Quora ranks amongst 150 top sites in the world and its popularity is rising.
 The active writers on Quora sport an average of 30,000+ monthly views and 350,000+ annual views.
 The most active writers get 90,000+ views monthly and 1+ million yearly.
 (Source: Quora)

 Quora is even better than Yahoo Answers because it has more effective mechanisms for promoting and bringing out quality content.
 Quora has:

 - Less spam and less stupid questions.
 The answers are more thought out, and you see fewer bloggers desperately filling the daily quota.

 - Better abilities to add social media accounts like Google Plus, Facebook and Twitter.

 - Less herd mentality:

 I am not blaming all the Yahoo Answers users, but the majority of them are just herd followers.
 A bit less opinionated, if someone says yes, everyone says yes.
 Once in a while, a user will come up with their own answer, but still, the answer would have no explanation.
 On the other hand, on Quora, there is no herd mentality.
 There are different opinions from different points of view, and most importantly the answers are thoroughly explained.

 Thus, Quora is the perfect platform for becoming a thought leader in your field.
 Imran over at SmartBlogger says Quora is also the number-one traffic driver for his blog.
 And not just traffic, long-term traffic.

-So you’ve created your epic blog post… here are the steps for using Quora.com to promote your blog.
+So you’ve created your epic blog post… here are the steps for using Quora.com to promote your piece.
 The fifth one explains how to create a blog on Quora.

 1. Create a profile

 Log into Quora with your Facebook or Google account and pick out ten topics that relate to your blog.
 There are over 300,000 topics to choose from.
 You can always add more topics later by using the “search box.”

 Additionally, search and follow blogs that interest you by typing in the blog name or author.